LukasSchaefer/marl-book-exercises/readme.md

 > [!NOTE]
 > For these exercises, we will install Python packages and execute them with Python 3.
 We recommend using a virtual environment to avoid conflicts with other Python installations, e.g. using `venv` or `conda`.
 All exercises were tested with Python 3.10.

-## Day 1: Tabular Multi-Agent Reinforcement Learning
+## Tuesday: Tabular Multi-Agent Reinforcement Learning

 In this exercise, we will implement the MARL algorithm Independent Q-learning (IQL), in which each agent independently learns its Q-function using Q-learning updates.
 We will train agents in the matrix game of "Prisoners' Dilemma", regularly evaluate their performance, and visualise their learned value functions.